tuur29/FrietDB/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Github Pages

 When building for Github Pages you should build with add: `--base-href "https://USERNAME.github.io/REPOSITORY_NAME/"`.
+Next, rename the index.html file to `404.html`

 To publish it, remove `/dist` from `.gitignore`, make a local commit and push to the gh-pages branch with: